Posted on 25 June 2023

-A driver brought her vehicle into the shop the other day and told us how she was getting lousy fuel economy and that the engine was running rough.
+Hi Cayenne here.
+A driver brought her vehicle into the shop the other day and told us she was getting lousy fuel economy and that the engine was running rough.
 Plus, the Check Engine light was on.
-Our technician checked the code the engine had generated (why the Check Engine light was on) and found the problem.
-It was a faulty Mass Air Flow sensor, MAF sensor for short.
+Our technician checked the code the engine had generated (which indicated why the Check Engine light was on) and found the problem.
+It was a faulty Mass Air Flow (MAF) sensor.
+So today we are going to flow into the MAF sensor and what it does.
+As I always bark.....Let's get barkin'!
 This MAF sensor is an important part of your vehicle.
 What it does is calculate the amount of air going into your engine.
 As you may know, air is taken into your engine where it's mixed with fuel.
-Then, the spark plugs fire, that explosive fuel/air mixture detonates, and all these sequential explosions together provide the power to get your vehicle moving down the road.
-It makes sense that if the MAF sensor isn't sending the engine's computers the correct information on the amount of air going in the engine, the fuel/air mixture isn't going to be right.
-It will either too rich (too much gaso ... read more
+Then the spark plugs fire, the explosive fuel/air mixture detonates, and these sequential explosions provide the power to get your vehicle moving down the road.
+It makes sense that if the MAF sensor isn't sending the engine's computers the correct in ... read more

 On a hot day, you want your vehicle's air conditioning to work.
 When the air blowing out of your vents isn't cold, it's easy to think, "I'll just take it by the shop and have them top off my refrigerant."
 But while some people think air conditioning is that simple, it's actually not.
 If your refrigerant is low, something has to have happened for it to be depleted.
 Perhaps there's a leak in the system.
 Or some hoses or clamps have failed.
 If the system isn't evaluated by someone who knows air conditioning, it's possible that adding refrigerant will just be a band-aid solution.
 It's also possible that contaminants have gotten into the refrigerant, such as carbon dioxide, nitrogen, argon, or air.
 Some of those gases do not condense like refrigerant does which can increase the pressure inside the system and strain the lines and other components.
 At that point, the best course of action may be to have the old refrigerant (with its contaminants) bled from the sy ... read more